 Developing advanced skills

 For more experienced dogs, fetch toys can be used to develop advanced skills like “fetch on command” or “dropping the toy at your feet.”
-These skills not only make the game of fetch more enjoyable for both parties but also contribute to your dog’s overall obedience and responsiveness.
+These skills make the game of fetch more enjoyable for both parties and contribute to your dog’s overall obedience and responsiveness.

 Types of Fetch Toys